Search this site

 There are several active volcanoes and earthquakes are common.

 The wind, rain and lightning can be extreme.
 Flooding is common in certain areas.
+In August 2020 in Playa Flamingo, we had 42 inches of rain in 5 days.
+In San Diego that is equivalent to 4-5 years worth of average rainfall.
 Dirt roads can easily become impassable, and in a heartbeat, strand you somewhere that you didn't expect to be.

-There are lots of bugs and animals.
+There are lots of bugs, animals and other creatures.
 Scorpions, snakes and big spiders are common.
-Mosquitos can be an issue depending on location and time of year.
+Mosquitos can be an issue depending on the location and time of year.
 The higher the elevation, the less of a problem.
+Occasionally a puma, ocelot or coyote will show up.
+Rattlesnakes and pit vipers are pretty common and extremely poisonous, although they do their best to avoid you.
+The dreaded Fer de Lance also lives here.
+Not only is this snake extremely poisonous, it is very aggressive.

-With the exception of San Jose and the surrounding suburbs, one stop shopping and large malls don't exist.
+With the exception of San Jose and the surrounding suburbs such as Escazu, one stop shopping and large malls don't exist.
 You will most likely have to visit several stores to get everything that you need.

 Delivery of online orders is challenging.
 It can be done but only by using a company that coordinates the shipment, Customs fees and delivery.
 This service comes at a cost, takes some time and must be factored in as to whether the purchase is even worth it.
 If you don't use a company like this, most likely your shipment will be held up by Customs for weeks or maybe even months while incurring storage fees along the way.
 If you are used to online shopping and want it overnight or even 2-3 day delivery, forget about it, not going to happen.